UPPS 01.04.41 - Reporting Abuse of Minors and Training Policy

 Reviewers of this UPPS include the following:

-Position Date Assistant Vice President, Human Resources July 1 E3Y Assistant Vice President, Academic Services July 1 E3Y Director, Housing and Residential Life July 1 E3Y Director, Athletics July 1 E3Y Special Assistant to the President July 1 E3Y TSUS Associate General Counsel July 1 E3Y
+Position Date Assistant Vice President, Institutional Compliance and Chief Compliance Officer July 1 E3Y Associate Vice President for Academic Success and Dean of University College July 1 E3Y Director, Housing and Residential Life July 1 E3Y Director, Athletics July 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.

-Assistant Vice President, Human Resources; senior reviewer of this UPPS
+Assistant Vice President, Institutional Compliance and Chief Compliance Officer; senior reviewer of this UPPS